StatesCasinos Editorial Team Reviewed by StatesCasinos Editorial Team · Updated

 The Electronic Bingo Story

-Alabama’s relationship with electronic bingo machines is the single most important context for understanding the state’s casino landscape.
-From the early 2000s through the 2010s, several non-tribal businesses — most notably VictoryLand in Macon County and Greenetrack in Greene County — operated thousands of electronic bingo terminals at former greyhound tracks.
-The state argued these machines were illegal slot machines under Alabama law; the operators argued they were lawful bingo.
-Repeated raids, court rulings, and political fights followed.
+Alabama’s electronic bingo history explains the current casino landscape.
+From the early 2000s through the 2010s, several non-tribal businesses, including VictoryLand in Macon County and Greenetrack in Greene County, operated electronic bingo terminals at former greyhound tracks.
+The state argued these machines were illegal slot machines under Alabama law, while the operators argued they were lawful bingo.

-By 2020 most non-tribal electronic-bingo operations had been shuttered or significantly curtailed.
-The Poarch Band’s Wind Creek properties, operating under federal tribal sovereignty rather than state authority, were never affected by these state-level enforcement actions — and that legal asymmetry is exactly why the Wind Creek casinos remain the only stable, large-scale gambling venues in Alabama today.
+By 2020 most non-tribal electronic-bingo operations had been shuttered or curtailed.
+The Poarch Band’s Wind Creek properties operate under federal tribal authority rather than state casino licensing.
+They remain Alabama’s largest listed gaming venues.

 Greyhound Tracks & Pari-Mutuel Wagering